Male Balding: Your Complete Treatment Guide

 Originally developed as a blood pressure medication, minoxidil was among the first FDA-approved treatments for male pattern baldness.
 Sold as Regaine in the UK, it is applied directly to the scalp twice daily as a liquid solution or foam.
 No prescription is required.

 Minoxidil works by widening blood vessels around hair follicles, improving circulation and stimulating follicles into a growth phase.
-Used alone, the American Hair Loss Association considers its efficacy lower than finasteride.
+Used alone, its efficacy is lower than finasteride.
 However, used in combination with finasteride, results are significantly better than either treatment on its own.
+Like finasteride, it must be used consistently long-term to maintain results.

-Pros
+✓ Pros

 Available over the counter · MHRA & FDA approved · Can reverse mild to moderate hair loss · Works well combined with finasteride

-Cons
+⚠ Cons

 Must be applied twice daily · Results are lost if discontinued · Lower efficacy than finasteride alone · Can cause scalp irritation in some users

-Finasteride vs Minoxidil: Side-by-Side
+Finasteride vs Minoxidil: Side by Side

-| Feature | 💊 Finasteride | 🧴 Minoxidil |
+| Feature | Finasteride | Minoxidil |

 |---|---|---|